 Billy’s father William, and mother Bobbi, managed a large mink and fox farm for many years where Billy and his siblings grew up and helped run.
-They were all very active in the outdoors – berry picking, fishing, grouse and deer hunting.
+They were all very active in the outdoors – berry picking, fishing, and grouse & deer hunting.

 Billy spent many hours fishing and hunting as a youth, worked at his family’s resorts and has been guiding fishermen most of his life.

 Holly, Billy’s wife, also grew up in an avid outdoor family enjoying fishing, camping, hiking and horseback activities.
 Her family spent most of their vacations camping & fishing on Lake Vermilion, so the desire to settle in the area was engrained since childhood.
 When they met, Holly’s passion for the outdoors and fishing was evident to Billy and as the old saying goes… “The rest is history”.

 Billy’s clients have come from all walks of life and parts of the world.
 Though equipment and technology have evolved, he tries to keep fishing fun, simple and relaxing.
 He takes great pride in his family’s rich outdoor heritage and strives to provide the best outdoor experience possible for his clients.